Panacea Financial, a division of Primis Bank, deposit products:

 Each plan calculates your monthly payment based on a percentage of your discretionary income, which you pay for a set number of years.
 Once you complete the total length of payments, the remaining balance is forgiven.
 To learn more about IDR plans and see how different repayment options would benefit you, visit StudentAid.Gov.

-Public Service Loan Forgiveness (PSLF) is an option for getting rid of substantial debt, but there are benefits and drawbacks of this program.
+Public Service Loan Forgiveness (PSLF) is a federal student loan forgiveness option, but there are benefits and drawbacks of this program.
 If you are considering taking advantage of PSLF, understanding these factors will better prepare you for what is ahead.

-The majority of PSLF applications16 are rejected.
+The majority of PSLF applications are rejected.
 This is not because the Department of Education is denying those who earned forgiveness but because those applying do not meet the requirements.

 To be sure you obtain PSLF, follow these requirements: